-Defining Load Cases
+Defining Load Cases - Ultramarine.com Defining Load Cases

 The loads which will be generated by MOSES are determined by the LCASE command.
 This command has different forms to generate different loads.
 One can input as many of these commands as desired, and each one will define at least one load case.
 If two of these commands are used which specify the same load case name, then the results of both of them will be combined.
 Also, one can change the current process name when defining load cases in order to perform a single analysis for several different physical situations.

-The simplest form of the command is:
+In general the form of this command is:

-The next form of this command is used for analyzing fixed structures subjected to an environment.
-Its form is:
+The next option is used for analyzing fixed structures subjected to an environment.
+It uses the options:

-LCASE, -RAO
+-RAO

-LCASE, -TIME, ENV_NAME, CASE(1), T(1), ...
+-TIME, ENV_NAME, CASE(1), T(1), ...
 CASE(i), T(i)

 The -RAO form is used to perform an analysis in the frequency domain.
 It will generate a load case corresponding to the mean position of the structure and two "RAO" load cases for each heading and each period at which response operators were computed.
 The names of these generated cases depend upon how many LCASE commands have been issued.
 Basically, the names are FRQMEAN(i) for the mean, and RAO(i)NUMBX for the ones corresponding to the response operators.
 Here, (i) is equal A for the first, equal to B for the second set, etc. The values NUMB are numbers corresponding to the headings and frequencies.
 Both the frequencies and headings are in sorted numerical order, and the values for NUMB are 1, 2, ...., N for frequency 1 and headings 1 through N. For frequency 2, they are N+1, N+2, etc. The final part of the name, X, is used to denote the real and imaginary part.
 Here, I denotes the imaginary part, and R denotes the real part.
 The results from the structural solution for the RAO load cases are deflections and element loads resulting from a regular sea of given period and heading and a height of 1 database unit.
 In MOSES, the database unit is an inch regardless of the current values set with &DIMEN.
 Thus, if one wishes to interpret the results directly, he should use the CASES -COMBINE command to scale them to more meaningful units.